mattwach/matrix_clock/README.md

 ## Electronics

-Here is the schematic for the 64x32 (rotated) version:
+Here is the schematic for the 64x32 version:

 ![schematic](images/schematic.png)

 Here is a description on major components and their purpose:

-  - Pi Pico: This is the main controller
+  - **Pi Pico**: This is the main controller
-  - RTC Clock (Optional): This provides time to the Pico via an I2C connection.
+  - **RTC (Real Time Clock, Optional)**: This provides time to the Pico via an I2C connection (4 wires, including power and ground).
 You could use alternate clock hardware as described in a later section.
 In terms of the I2C connection, note that the RTC clock is powered by 3.3V instead of the specified 5V.
-This is the easiest way to make the clock compatible with the 3.3V maximum voltage of the PI Pico.
+This is the easiest way to make the RTC compatible with the 3.3V maximum voltage of the PI Pico.
 If your RTC really does need 5V, there are solutions but the details are not the focus of this document.
 Thus I suggest doing a Google search for "3.3 to 5V I2C" to learn more.
-  - 64x32 matrix: This is also a 5V part and is connected to the 5V VDD of the Pico, allowing ~500mA to be safely consumed by the panel.
+  - **64x32 matrix**: This is also a 5V part and is connected to the 5V VDD of the Pico, allowing ~500mA to be safely consumed by the panel.
 The Pico is directly connected and will deliver 0-3.3V *signals* to the panel.
 Unlike I2C for the RTC clock, the LED pins are high impedance inputs with no pullup thus there is no hardware risk in connecting them directly to the Pico.
 The main risk is that the LED panel will not accept 3.3V as a legitimate "high" signal and thus it wont work.
 For my panel
     3.3V was accepted without a problem thus no level converters were needed.
     I suspect this is the common scenerio with these panels.
-  - 100 uF-470 uF capacitor.
+  - **100 uF-470 uF capacitor**.
 The actual value is not important other that "big".
 The purpose of the capacitor is to support the power requirements of the LED, which can be a "noisy" load, needing near zero current one moment and several hundred mA the next.
-  - Support for buttons.
+  - **Buttons**.
 Select, increment and reset as described earlier.
-  - NCP380 current limiting chip (optional).
+  - **NCP380 current limiting chip (optional)**.
 This chip provides insurance for the case where you one day decide to change the firmware to light up many LEDs and draw too much current.
 If you really want to do support high current draw, you'll need to rework the power design so that the LED panel